Partisan gerrymandering serves to predetermine the outcome of our elections, robbing voters of a truly representative government.

 You can help us collect signatures!
 Print petition sheets and gather signatures from friends and family, door-to-door in your neighborhood, or circulate and table at events where a large number of voters are gathered together, such as county fairs, picnics, school board meetings, high school sports games, and concerts.

 To circulate petitions, you must be at least 18 years of age (or will be 18 by the General Election on November 3, 2026) and a citizen of the United States.
 Anyone signing the petition must be a registered voter in Illinois.
-We ask that you have all signatures completed and mailed by no later than Friday, May 1, 2026 so our team can review and submit in a timely manner.
+The petition sheets must have the proposed Constitutional Amendment printed on the back.
+Please read the instructions carefully.
+We ask that you have gathered all signatures and mailed completed notarized petitions no later than Friday, May 1, 2026 so our team can review and submit in a timely manner.

 Please return petitions to the following address: